-NMDWS will convene quarterly sector check-in meetings to review progress.
+• NMDWS will convene quarterly sector check-in meetings to review progress.
 Sector strategies must remain living documents, with continued progress and accountability.
 For those strategies being undertaken at the local level, communication is also key to efficiency and making sure our local initiatives are not at odds with one another.
 Quarterly meetings will keep everyone on track and in sync.

 WCCNM is prepared to participate in any NMDWS meetings to share best practices and ensure alignment with NMDWS' sector strategy and career pathway development initiatives.
 In addition, WCCNM will continue to ensure NMDWS has a role in all meetings and convenings as it further develops its H1-B sector strategy and career pathway development initiatives.
-Please provide content related to establishing a WCCNM Board Sector Strategy Ad-hoc committee.